 No one loved seeing the dogs more than Wolf’s grandmother.

 “She would get so excited every time we’d win something,” Wolf said.
 “This was at the point where she was in assisted living and in nursing home care.
-She was in early stages of some dementia and the two things that she would keep track of were the Houston Astros and what was going on with the dogs.
+She was in the early stages of dementia, and the two things that she would keep track of were the Houston Astros and what was going on with the dogs.
 Other things, not so much.”

 Just like with the pack, in a classroom, Wolf is constantly aware of how his interactions and responses can influence what’s going on with his students.

 “You have to think about how every single second you’re reinforcing something,” Wolf said.
 “You’re making it more or less likely that something’s going to happen depending on what you’re doing.”